What Makes a Life Coaching Business Legal?

 legal requirements for life coaching

-What are the Legal Requirements for Life Coaching?
+Are There Legal Requirements for Life Coaching?

-Whether you start your coaching career with a certification, pick it up later on, or decide that you don’t need one at all, is a choice you need to make yourself.
+Whether you start your coaching career with a certification, pick it up later on, or decide that you don’t need one at all is a choice you need to make yourself.

 [ Read: Navigating The Coaching Industry: Do You Have To Be Licensed To Be A Life Coach?]